jlchereau/Docker-AWS/README.md

 Fix as follows (See https://github.com/boot2docker/boot2docker/issues/436):

-1. Make sure HyperV is not enabled on Windows
+1. Make sure HyperV is not enabled on Windows: HyperV and VirtualBox compete for VT-x.
-2. Remove boot2docker-vm from "C:\Users\<username>\VirtualBox VMs"
+2. Remove boot2docker-vm from "C:\Users\<username>\VirtualBox VMs".
-3. Open a command prompt un run bootdocker init
+3. Open a command prompt amd run ```bootdocker init``.

-There is a nice tutorial how to run docker on Windows at http://blog.tutum.co/2014/11/05/how-to-use-docker-on-windows/
+There is a nice tutorial how to run docker on Windows at http://blog.tutum.co/2014/11/05/how-to-use-docker-on-windows/.

-To share a windows folder, first run in boot2docker:
+To share a windows folder, first run in the boot2docker console:

 ```shell
 $ wget http://distro.ibiblio.org/tinycorelinux/5.x/x86/tcz/cifs-utils.tcz